Why Are My Nails Soft And Bendy?

 Nutrition

-Here are some of the important vitamins and their natural sources you can get from food:
+Here are some of the essential vitamins and their natural sources you can get from food:

-- Biotin – This is a type of B vitamin often found in beef, eggs, salmon, sweet potato, and sunflower seeds.
+- Biotin – This is a type of B vitamin often found in beef, eggs, salmon, sweet potatoes, and sunflower seeds.

-- B Vitamins -Aside from biotin, other B vitamins are also important.
-Get them from meats, fish, eggs, beans, and peas.
+- B Vitamins -Aside from biotin, other B vitamins are also essential.
+Get them from meat, fish, eggs, beans, and peas.

 - Iron – Found in fortified cereals, beef, shellfish, dried fruit, beans (especially kidney beans), lentils, dark leafy greens, dark chocolate, quinoa, and mushrooms.